CHEER-Hub/cheerkf/docs/06b-CHEER_MetadataTemplate.md

 !!!!!!!!!
 THIS TEMPLATE IS A VERY VERY ROUGH DRAFT FOR DISCUSSION WITH THE KF* TEAM !!!!!!!!!!!!!
+!!!!!!!!!
+There are angled brackets used in the text of the markdown file which causes some text to disappear... this will need to be fixed.
+See the markdown file to better understand the content of this page !!!!!!!

 # CHEER Hub Metadata Template